betaglot/plantabeta/docs/guide/What/WhatElement.md

 ## Purpose of Elements

-- The simplification of a planter's experience.
+- The simplification of a Planter's experience.
-- Chunking a planter's experience into discrete pieces of information so that they can combined in novel ways.
+- Chunking a Planter's experience into discrete pieces of information so that they can combined in novel ways.

 ## The Elements of ...